-The consolidated financial statements of Adient have been prepared in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP").
 Adient consolidates its wholly-owned subsidiaries and those entities in which it has a controlling interest.
-Investments in partially-owned affiliates are accounted for by the equity method when Adient's interest exceeds 20% and does not have a controlling interest.
-Refer to Note 30, "Significant Subsidiaries," of the notes to consolidated financial statements for a list of Adient's significant subsidiaries.
+Investments in partially-owned affiliates are accounted for by the equity method when Adient does not have a controlling interest but is assessed to have significant influence on their operations.
+Certain figures for comparative periods were reclassified to conform to current period presentation.